What are the Side Effects of Smoking Weed as Medicine?

 Some studies show high levels of THC cause more moderate levels of testosterone.
 These levels generally return to normal when users stop their weed use.
 Low testosterone can lead to fatigue, weight gain, and a low sex drive.
 A higher estrogen level may raise the risk of breast enlargement in men.
 This change is one of the most unwanted after-effects of smoking marijuana.
 Higher estrogen levels may also increase the risk of heart problems and stroke.

-Cannabinoids affect appetite cells in the brain, causing feelings of hunger.
+An ingredient in marijuana cannabinoids affects appetite cells in the brain, causing feelings of hunger.
 These changes can lead to the ‘munchies’ or weight gain.
 There is some evidence that cannabis users off weed may have both appetite and weight loss.

 Many users think they keep perfect mental function when they are high.
 In practice, most people have a different thought process when they are 'high.'
 This altered state does not lend itself to making the best decisions.
 Driving under the influence of weed can be just as bad as with alcohol.